Why the Ohio Amblyope is Important to You and Your Patients

 - Free listing of your practice(s) on the web site OhioAmblyopeRegistry.com, under Find “Find An Eye Doctor”

-- 20 Ohio Amblyope Registry Registration Forms
+- Ohio Amblyope Registry Registration forms to distribute to your patients

 All that we ask is that you make the Ohio Amblyope Registry registration forms available to the parents of children with amblyopia.